 Pick up food from your favorite eatery and then enjoy it at home.
 You’ll save on server tips, beverage costs and many extras, too.
 To make it super-cheap, only purchase the entrée.
 Roast some veggies and potatoes at home for a quick side and crack open that tub of rocky road ice cream in your freezer for dessert.

 Prefer eating out for the ambiance?
 Create your own at home.
 Dim the lights, put out some scented candles and set the table with your best stemware and china dishes.
-If you’ve got little kids at home, wait until they’re asleep to enjoy your romantic meal with only your partner for company.
+If you have little kids at home, wait until they’re asleep to enjoy your romantic meal.

 6. Drink water

 Restaurants are notorious for marking up beverage prices.
-That can of diet coke you always order along with your meal costs the establishment anywhere from $0.05 to $0.25, and they’ll charge $3 for it!
+That can of diet coke you always order along with your meal costs the establishment anywhere from $0.05 to $0.25.
+Yet, they’ll charge $3 for it!
 If you’re talking alcoholic beverages, the markup is even more insane, sometimes higher than 600%.
 Don’t bust your budget on beverages.
 Ask for water and you’ll save a pretty penny on your final check.
+This should be the easiest way to save money at restaurants.

 7. Don’t pay full price